Zenlua/GLink/README.md

 Note that each github account will be limited by github to use 5-10gb speed per day

+If gihub bot doesn't show up, it means you've been speed limited, come back the next day. and `close issue`

 See the list of links below

 - [List details](https://github.com/Zelooooo/GLink/issues?q=is%3Aissue+is%3Aclosed)